vilas-nevkar/learn-python/python_syllabus.md

         2. list=[10,20,30,40]
         3. With dynamic input: (eval)
         4. With list() function:
-    1. Accessing
+    1. Operations
         1. Indexing
         1. Slicing
         1. Traversing
             1. using for loop
     1. List vs immutability:
     1. cloning
         Difference between = operator and copy() function